oclipa/reactjs-cheat-sheet/README.md

   }
 }
 ```
-In the above case, if the URL `/5` is specified, this will never be passed down to the Posts component because the Posts component is called by the route in the Blog component, which is only called if the path is *exactly* `/`.
+In the above case, if the URL `/5` is specified, this will never be passed down to the `Posts` component because `Posts` is called by the `Route` in the `Blog` component, which is only called if the path is *exactly* `/`.

-One solution would be to simply remove the `exact` property from the route in the Blog component, so that the Posts component is always called, however this will cause the additional problem that the `/new-post` route will never be called (since the `Switch` element only allows one of the routes to pass).
+One solution would be to simply remove the `exact` property from the blog `Route`, so that `Posts` is always called.
+However, this will cause the additional problem that the `/new-post` route will never be called (since the `Switch` element only allows the first matched `Route` to pass).

 A better solution would be to remove the `exact` property *and* change the order of the routes in the `Switch` element:
 ```jsx